cantbewong/mesos-proposal-externalstorage/Mesos Management of Persistent External Storage.md

 ---

 ## Additional issue with reporting capacity in units of volumes

 Has similar issue to the MB capacity pool

 - Do you report the volume on ALL slaves?, OR
 - just one that is arbitrarily chosen?

 ---

 ## Summary of Options
+1. Operator (admin) precomposes a collection of volumes.
+The resource pool consists of this assortment of volumes.
+OR
-1. Operator (admin) designates a pool of external storage.
+2. Operator (admin) designates a pool of external storage.
 For example 1,000 TB.
 The resource pool consistes of this storage, to be "carved" into volumes at the time a Framework accepts an offer in the form of a RESERVE.

-2. Operator (admin) precomposes a collection of volumes.
-The resource pool consists of this assortment of volumes.
+Note: Initial implementation with asume pre-deployed storage, and could even assume pre-provisioned volumes.
+Maybe just tell mesos what volumes have been pre-provisioned, without implementing an operator API to do volume provisioning

+## Attribute Options

+Assume storage connectivity constraints are defines as slave attributes

+1. Have a user declare constraints in Marathon.
+OR
+2. Have Mesos manage this automatically in the allocation logic, with no Marathon configuration required
 ---

 ## Creating a volume

 Whether done in advance, or at time of RESERVE, this is required:

-- a "tuple" indicating the source of the storage
+1. a "tuple" indicating the source of the storage
     - provider-type
     - provider-instance
     - provider-pool
-- volume size in MB
+2. volume size in MB
-- filesystem (e.g. ext4) to be used for formatting
+3. filesystem (e.g. ext4) to be used for formatting
-- a mount point on the slave
+4. a mount point on the slave
+    - It might be better to relieve the operator of this specification by auto- generating a unique mount point
-- optional: a source volume (this volume will be a snapshot)
+5. optional: a source volume (this volume will be a snapshot)
-- optional: access mode (RW, RO, default is RW)
+6. optional: access mode (RW, RO, default is RW)

 ---